NHL entry draft

 Can A Team trade its NHL Draft pick?

-*Player Score: This is the score of drafted players who played at least 100 games to total number of drafted players
+*Player Score: This is the score of drafted players who played at least 100 games out of the total number of drafted players

 RoundPlayer ScorePercentage